RP209 #5. WHAT WAS JESUS' EXCEPTION, "EXCEPT IT BE FOR FORNICATION"?

 If we add this sense into the exception clause, we would get:

-(Matthew 19:9) "Whoever shall put away his wife, if not against fornication, and shall marry another, commits adultery;"
+(Matthew 19:9) "Whoever shall put away his wife, if not against fornication, and shall marry another, commits adultery."

-This is the same as one of the interpretations for Jesus' use of the genitive case earlier (Matthew 5:32; See Note 2(3)), and for the same reasons, this is also against divorce for adultery.
+This is the same as one of the interpretations for Jesus' use of the genitive case earlier (Matthew 5:32 KJV; See Note 2(3)), and for the same reasons, this is also against divorce for adultery.
 Having now extensively explored the possible meanings of the scripture, if we meditate upon all that has been discussed here, there is one explanation that fits all the facts that we have looked at.
 That is that "porneia" refers to fornication between a husband and a wife, within a forbidden marriage relationship.
 Thus the reason for the divorce would be because they have discovered that they are both living in fornication before God (See #5.2; #5.3; #5.4), and the divorce is the means of separating themselves from that sinful condition, which they would have to do in order to be saved (1 Corinthians 6:9-10; Galatians 5:19-21).

 Note 4: Let us now finish this section with some definitions, and a conclusion.